YingqianWang/Flickr1024/README.md

 ### <center><img src="https://raw.github.com/YingqianWang/Flickr1024/master/pics/Flickr1024.jpg" width="480"></center>

-### *Flickr1024 is a large-scale stereo image dataset which consists of 1024 high-quality image pairs and covers diverse senarios.
-Details of this dataset can be found in our published paper* [<a href="http://openaccess.thecvf.com/content_ICCVW_2019/papers/LCI/Wang_Flickr1024_A_Large-Scale_Dataset_for_Stereo_Image_Super-Resolution_ICCVW_2019_paper.pdf">PDF</a>]. *Although the Flickr1024 dataset was originally developed for Stereo Image Super-Resolution (Click [here](https://github.com/YingqianWang/Awesome-Stereo-Image-SR) for an overview), it has also been used for many other tasks such as reference-based SR, stereo matching, stereo image denoising, etc. See [Related Work](## Related Work) for details.*<br>
+***Flickr1024 is a large-scale stereo image dataset which consists of 1024 high-quality image pairs and covers diverse senarios.
+Details of this dataset can be found in our [<a href="http://openaccess.thecvf.com/content_ICCVW_2019/papers/LCI/Wang_Flickr1024_A_Large-Scale_Dataset_for_Stereo_Image_Super-Resolution_ICCVW_2019_paper.pdf">published paper</a>].
+Although the Flickr1024 dataset was originally developed for Stereo Image Super-Resolution (click [here](https://github.com/YingqianWang/Awesome-Stereo-Image-SR) for an overview), it was also used for many other tasks such as reference-based SR, stereo matching, stereo image denoising, etc. See [Related Work](## Related Work) for details.***<br>

 ## Sample Images